8go/matrix-eno-bot/README.md

 - bot can handle encrypted rooms by default
 - bot can handle texts, images, and arbitrary files (send audio, PDF, video, etc.)

-## Feedback
+## Feedback, Give it a :star:

-- If you like the `matrix-eno-bot` please give it a :star: on Github right away.
+- If you like the `matrix-eno-bot` please give it a :star: on Github right away, so that others can find it more easily.
 Thanks :heart: !
 - Raise issues or contribute a PR. :thumbsup: to those who have already done so!